flaviostutz/dockerwall/README.md

 * Run ```docker-compose up``` and observe that pings will stop working (hopefully!)

 # ENV configurations

   * GATEWAY_NETWORKS - Docker networks from which traffic will be filtered by DockerWall.
 If empty, all "bridge" networks will be discovered and used for filtering.
 If you use ! in front of a network name, it won't be managed by DockerWall and all traffic will be allowed through this bridge.
+  * DEFAULT_OUTBOUND - comma separated list of outbound hosts authorized for all containers by default, so that even if the container doesn't have the "dockerwall.output" label, it will be allowed to access those hosts.

 # Prometheus metrics